SpatialChat/tmp_customer_iframe/README.md

 ></iframe>
 ```

 When a participant clicks a hall tile, the iframe asks the host app to join the mapped room (`navigate_room`).
 No additional setup is required—the host now trusts the iframe’s own origin automatically, and keeps all validation (room existence, permissions, etc.) on the SpatialChat side.
+If the host refuses (for example, the room ID doesn’t exist yet), the page shows an inline toast instead of opening a new tab.

 ## 4. Optional fallbacks

 If a room ID can’t be matched, the link’s original `href` is used as a fallback.
-Feel free to leave existing SpatialChat URLs in the markup; the script will overwrite them with URLs derived from `baseSpaceUrl` so you always have a consistent backup.
+Feel free to leave existing SpatialChat URLs in the markup; the script will overwrite them with URLs derived from `baseSpaceUrl` so you always have a consistent backup (the notification’s button links to the same URL).

+## 5. Guided welcome tour

+The homepage ships with a lightweight Driver.js tour (loaded from CDN, no bundler needed) that runs once for new visitors and can always be relaunched via the **Take a quick tour** button.
+It highlights the expo map, a sample hall tile, and the quick links footer to orient guests before they dive in.

 ## How it works under the hood

 - `script.js` reads `window.SpatialChatConfig`, maps selectors → room IDs, and intercepts clicks.
 - Each click sends `{name: 'navigate_room', payload: { roomId }}` via `postMessage`.
 - The SpatialChat host validates the request, joins the room for the user, and sends back a `navigation_result` message.
-If the navigation fails (or times out) the iframe falls back to opening the room in a new tab.
+If the navigation fails (or times out) the iframe surfaces an inline notification with the direct link instead of popping a new tab.

 Because navigation approval happens inside SpatialChat, the iframe can stay sandboxed (`allow-top-navigation-by-user-activation` is still off) and doesn’t expose a backdoor for untrusted content.